 Common Child Endangerment Defenses

 Our experienced team has had success arguing several Child Endangerment defenses.
 Note that not most of these defenses would not be applicable in a Child Endangerment case resulting from a DUI incident.
 Usually, the best way to defend against a DUI Child Endangerment charge is to attack the DUI itself.

 As discussed in the example above, willfulness is one of the elements the prosecution must prove in a Child Endangerment case.
 To be guilty, you must willfully place the child in harm’s way.
 Even great parents cannot protect their children perfectly, 100% of the time.
 Sometimes children place themselves in dangerous situations.
 If you acted reasonably and were not aware of the dangerous situation, you should not be found to have acted willfully.

 If you are reasonably disciplining your child, you should not be found guilty of Child Endangerment.
 California allows “reasonable” corporal punishment.
 For example, the common spanking of your child should not lead to a Child Endangerment Conviction.

 These mistakes are actually fairly common, as it is easy to assume that the parent is the one responsible.
 However, wrongful arrests can occur as the result of the child either intentionally or unintentionally exaggerating the facts.
 Similarly, in some cases, spouses, ex-spouses, or some other third party may have motive to blame the incident on the parent.
 These types of false accusations tend to show up during divorce proceedings.

 If you have been charged with a DUI and/or child endangerment, our attorneys can help you.
 Call us for a FREE consultation and we can begin to discreetly and respectfully investigate your case.
-Our attorneys are specifically trained and exclusively handle these types of cases in San Diego and Orange County.
+Our attorneys are specifically trained and exclusively handle these types of cases in San Diego, Los Angeles, and Orange County.